 Aerial Population Density Surveys

 The Ministry of Environment conducts aerial surveys to determine species’ density and generate population estimates for select regions across the province.
 These surveys, typically conducted in winter when snow cover and lack of foliage make observations easier, are designed to estimate age (i.e. adult vs. young) and sex composition of ungulate populations.
 Population structure is usually presented as adult males or young per adult female.

 Hunter harvest surveys are an important component of managing game in Saskatchewan and provide valuable information for quota and season setting for the upcoming year.
 You will find detailed information about this survey and an annual summary of results.

 Annual Status of Furbearers Survey

 The Annual Status of Furbearers Survey asks trappers to assess the abundance of local furbearers.
 Each species is assigned a number between 0 and 4, with 0 corresponding to never being found in the area, 1 to sometimes being found but not present in the year of interest, 2 to being scarce, 3 to being common and 4 to being abundant.
 The average of all trappers reporting on the species is summarized in order to determine if the species is abundant (>3.3), common (2.8 – 3.2), fairly common (2.3 – 2.7), uncommon (2.0 – 2.3), scarce (<2.0) or never found (0).
 Similarly, trappers are asked to identify if the abundance of each species is lower, similar or higher than the previous year.
-In 2017, this survey was transitioned into the HAL system and will be available to all trappers purchasing a Northern Fur Conservation Area or Southern Fur Conservation Area trapping licence.
+The survey can be accessed through your HAL account and is available to all trappers purchasing a Northern Fur Conservation Area or Southern Fur Conservation Area trapping licence.